W + F 10:30am-noon

-Entering the flow of life and breath.
+Enter the flow of life and breath.

-We find ourselves, here, rising, falling with the tide
+Find yourself, here, rising, falling with the tide

 in the ocean of this body, “fathom-long”, the Buddha said,